Exadata’s Best Kept Secret: Storage Indexes

 But overall storage indexes can provide important performance benefits with almost zero overhead, and, joining Netezza and InfiniDB, expect to see more and more DBMS products offering them.

-9 comments on “Exadata’s Best Kept Secret: Storage Indexes”
+9 Responses to “Exadata’s Best Kept Secret: Storage Indexes”